saraaliahmed123/PetTracker/README.md

     npm install

-3. Start the development server on mobile
+3. Start the development server on mobile and scan the QR code

     npx expo start
     or